 Scottish by birth, Gordon Ramsay was brought up in Stratford Avon, England.
 His dedication and natural talent led him to train with leading chefs Albert Roux and Marco Pierre White in London and Guy Savoy and Joël Robuchon in France.
-Now internationally renowned, Ramsay holds nine Michelin stars and has successful restaurants across the globe, including four restaurants in Las Vegas: Gordon Ramsay Steak at Paris, Gordon Ramsay Pub and Grill at Caesars Palace, Gordon Ramsay Burger at Planet Hollywood, and Gordon Ramsay Fish & Chips at The LINQ.
+Now internationally renowned, Ramsay holds nine Michelin stars and has successful restaurants across the globe, including five restaurants in Las Vegas: Gordon Ramsay Steak at Paris, Gordon Ramsay Pub and Grill at Caesars Palace, Gordon Ramsay Burger at Planet Hollywood, and Gordon Ramsay Fish & Chips at The LINQ.

 Bobby Flay discovered his culinary identity at 17 working as a cook at Joe Allen’s.
 Allen was so impressed with Flay that he paid the young cook’s tuition to The French Culinary Institute.
 Chef Flay first discovered the sweet heat of Southwestern ingredients working with Jonathan Waxman at Buds and Jams.
 Jerome Kretchmer offered Bobby Flay an opportunity at Mesa Grill, which opened in 1991.
 Flay’s restaurants include Mesa Grill at Caesars Palace in Las Vegas, Bobby Flay Steak and Bobby’s Burger Palace (BBP).